maxobaxo/js-zoo-db/README.md

 In Browser, type:
   * `Visit the app at http://localhost:4200`

+## Desired Functionality to Add in the Future
+  * Filter Animals by Species and/or Location
+  * Edit additional attributes of each animal

 ## Known Bugs
   * Adding a new Animal with empty form fields will create an instance of the Animal class whose attributes' values are empty strings.